cosmos/ibc-go/docs/apps/interchain-accounts/overview.md

 ## Known Bugs

 - Fee-enabled Interchain Accounts channels cannot be reopened in case of closure due to packet timeout.
 Regular channels (non fee-enabled) can be reopened.
 A fix for this bug has been implemented, but, since it is API breaking, it is only available from v5.x.
-See [this PR](https://github.com/cosmos/ibc-go/pull/2302) for mor details.
+See [this PR](https://github.com/cosmos/ibc-go/pull/2302) for more details.